joseph-murray-az/joseph-murray-az.github.io/_posts/2024-01-28-epic-creation.md

 By answering the three questions and providing meaningful (i.e. quantifiable) measures, we avoid working on a solution, leaving this to the team, and instead focus on the desired results.

 It seems like common knowledge that the problem needs to be clearly defined before it can be solved.
-In practice, it is not uncommon for teams to work on solutions without knowing the problem to solve.
+In practice, it is not uncommon for teams to work on solutions without a clear problem statement.

 By thinking through the three questions, and especially by defining measures that prove success, I find I am better able to define the problem and the value that will be derived from the cost of the solution.